edidonato1/Sunset-Oracle/README.md

 ## Change Log

  ### Switch from letter grade to percentage score
  Feels more legitimate  when score is presented to user as product of computation rather than an artibrary letter grade.
-Simple Math.round and a little math returns a clean score out of 100
+Simple Math.round and a little math returns a clean score out of 100.

 ### Add time of sunset to weather data
 Adds a useful element to the functionality and purpose of the app.

 ### Remove custom message
 Was overcrowding the message area.
 Didn't add much to the experience.

+### Add error message
+Able to append error message, targeting 404 errors for data that isn't found.
+In other words, when an invalid zip code is entered, the "catch" identifies this error and notifies the user to use a valid zip code.
+This alert fits into the aesthetics of the page.